bio-miga/MiGA-Docker/aws/miga-aws-setup.md

 From near the left-hand end of the menu bar at the top of the screen, select "Services" and then "EC2" located under the "Compute" category.
 On the page that opens, click "Launch instance" and select "Launch instance" from the drop-down menu that opens.

 1. Choose the MiGA AMI.
-Click on "My AMIs" on the left-hand side of the screen and then select "MiGA-Prima1.2.2-Dec21."
+Click on "My AMIs" on the left-hand side of the screen and then select "MiGA-Prima1.2.2.3."  **Note: This will change when a community AMI is published.**

 1. Choose the instance type.
 On the page that opens, choose an instance type.
 For test purposes, you may choose the free tier "t2-micro" instance.
 For the tutorials, we suggest shoosing and instance with 8 vCPUs and 32 Gb RAMM, *e.g.* t3.2xlarge for $0.3328 per hour.
 For "real work," you will need to choose an instance with more vCPUs, memory, and preferably higher network performance. vCPUs should be two times the number of MiGA jobs you wish to run at a time.
 We recommend 4 Gb of memory per vCPU.